Link Exchange Guide – Effective Strategies to Swap Backlinks

 • Thousands of site owners use these exchanges, and about 74% of the sites use direct exchange.

-• The webmaster guidelines clearly state that the sites will get a penalty if they use excessive exchange of web addresses.
+• The webmaster guidelines clearly state that sites will be penalized if they exchange excessive web addresses.
 Otherwise, you are good to go.